Global Pre-Paid Cards Market Research Report 2021

 RECOVERY AND OPPORTUNITIES

-Growth will for pre-paid cards set to gradually build over the course of the forecast period
+Slow growth in pre-paid cards expected to be the legacy of the COVID-19 pandemic

-Concerns over online fraud linked to bank cards offers further opportunity to pre-paid cards

-Easing of international travel restrictions could offer further demand for pre-paid cards for overseas students

 CATEGORY DATA